ahmetalperendal/privacy-policy/privacy_policy.md

   <h2>5.
 Cookies and Similar Technologies</h2>
   <p>
-    WhiteNoise itself does not use cookies in the traditional website sense.
+    WhiteNoiseX itself does not use cookies in the traditional website sense.
 However, third-party services integrated into the App (analytics, ads, crash reporting, etc.) may use technologies similar to cookies to collect information automatically.
   </p>

   <h2>6.
 Data Retention</h2>